FOCUS AND SCOPE

-Department of Community Nutrition, Faculty of Human Ecology, Bogor Agricultural University and PERGIZI PANGAN Indonesia as publisher of Journal of Nutrition and Food takes its duties of guardianship of all stages of publishing process and we recognize our ethical and other responsibilities.
+Department of Community Nutrition, Faculty of Human Ecology, Bogor Agricultural University, and PERGIZI PANGAN Indonesia as publisher of Indonesian Journal of Nutrition and Food takes its duties of guardianship of all stages of publishing process and we recognize our ethical and other responsibilities.

 Authors of reports of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.
 Review and professional publication articles should also be accurate and objective, and editorial opinion works should be clearly identified as such.

 Authors may be asked to provide the raw data in connection with a paper for editorial review, and should be prepared to provide public access to such data, if practicable, and should in any event be prepared to retain such data for a reasonable time after publication.